 So how can you do your best to hire the right person for the job?
 One dimension that is crucial to the best job placement has to do with personality styles.

-Luckily, there are some easy ways to figure out what personality style is a good match for your job.
+Luckily, there are some easy ways to figure out what personality is a good match for your job.

 Step 1.
 Create a realistic list of duties and job descriptions for your position